Charleston

 A History of the Staats Building

-The Staats Hospital Building was designed by John C. Norman, the first registered African American architect in West Virginia, in 1922.
-Originally, it housed the Glendale Lodge of the Knights of Pythias, the West Side’s first movie theatre, offices, and retailers.
-The second and third floor of the structure was used as Staats Hospital from the early 1920s until 1982.
-The building began to deteriorate after the closing of the hospital, and it was placed on the Preservation Alliance of West Virginia’s Endangered Properties List.
+The Staats Hospital Building was designed by John C. Norman Sr. in 1922, the same year he was licensed as an architect in West Virginia.
+Over the decades it has housed a grocery store, Kelley’s Department Store, the Glendale Lodge of the Knights of Pythias, the West Side’s first movie theatre, offices, and retailers.
+The second and third floors of the structure were used as Staats Hospital from the early 1920s until 1982.
+The building began to deteriorate after the closing of the hospital, and in 2012 it was placed on the Preservation Alliance of West Virginia’s Endangered Properties List.